networq/website/first-graph.md

 ### 8. Create your second entity

-To reinforce the concept, and introduce some short codes, let's give the school a teacher.
+To reinforce the concept, and introduce some shortcodes, let's give the school a teacher.
 Sarah Palin will be our Head of Mathematics and Barack Obama's assistant head.
-Sarah will, therefore, belong to more than one group, the management group and the teaching group.
+Sarah will, therefore, belong to more than one group, the management group, and the teaching group.

 #### 8.1 Create the nodes for your entity
-The management group already exists for Sarah to join, however we need to create a teaching group.
-The teaching group, as per a traditional school heirachy, sits under the management group.
+The management group already exists for Sarah to join however, we need to create a teaching group.
+The teaching group, as per a traditional school hierachy, sits under the management group.

 * teaching.yaml